Justin Colacino

 Lauren Middleton

 Lauren has an undergraduate degree in Biology from Vassar College and recently obtained her MPH from the University of Michigan.
-Lauren is currently an MD student at UM and excited to be part of Team Breast Cancer in the Colacino lab!
+Lauren is currently an MD/PhD student at UM and excited to be part of Team Breast Cancer in the Colacino lab!
 Her research interests include the use of 3D tissue culture models to understand the effects of cadmium on human breast stem cells, and its impact on breast development.
 Outside of research, Lauren enjoys volunteering with her college’s EMS agency, teaching CPR classes, playing flute in a student orchestra, and playing intramural volleyball.

 Evan Hill